-During the period from 2002 to 2013, the trend of LUCC may be concluded as two aspects (Fig. 10): the first is the slight increase of the human engineering activities, mainly from the transformation of the grassland and arable land.
-Different from the previous period, the human engineering activities during this period were no longer confined to the plain areas, but also to the other areas, e.g., the northwestern and southeast part of the county, which was mainly covered by forest land, or grassland or arable land before.
+During the period from 2002 to 2013, the trend of LUCC may be concluded as two aspects (Fig. 10): the first is the slight increase in human engineering activities, mainly from the transformation of grassland and arable land.
+Different from the previous period, human engineering activities during this period were no longer confined to the plain areas but also to the other areas, e.g., the northwestern and southeast part of the county, which was mainly covered by forest land, or grassland or arable land before.
 The second is the increase in forest land.
-Interestingly, the mutual transformation between the category (ii)(forest land) and the category (iii) (grassland and arable land) also can be seen in the northeast of the region.
-This indicates that reasonable land-use planning gradually developed in this region.
-In other words, the residents were not interested in the increase of the forest land anymore, but more on the location where reforestation should take place.
+Interestingly, the mutual transformation between the category (ii) (forest land) and the category (iii) (grassland and arable land) can also be seen in the northeast of the region.
+This indicates that reasonable land use planning gradually developed in this region.
+In other words, the residents were not interested in the increase in forest land anymore but more in the location where reforestation should take place.
 This shows the increase in people's awareness of environmental protection.
-As a result, the increase of forest area can be seen around the town in 2013, unlike in 2002 when the area covered by arable land was more.
-Such land-use planning can effectively protect the town from harsh environment problems (e.g., sandstorm, flood).
-As a result, the landslide susceptibility of 441 units increased (15.4%), and that of 506 units decreased (17.6%) in 2013.
+As a result, the increase in forest area can be seen around the town in 2013, unlike in 2002 when the area covered by arable land was larger.
+Such land use planning can effectively protect the town from harshenvironment problems (e.g., sandstorm, flood).
+As a result, the landslide susceptibility of 441 units increased (15.4%) and that of 506 units decreased (17.6%) in 2013.
 Compared with 2002, these numbers are smaller, indicating that the influence of the LUCC during this period was lower than that during 1992-2002.
 The units of obvious increase and obvious decrease for landslide susceptibility in 2013 were 59 and 23, respectively, also smaller than that in 2002.
 The LS of most units was constant during this period.
-This is mainly because of the increase of the human engineering activities being smaller, and the limited impact of forest land, grassland and arable land on the slope stability.
-Despite this, the change of landslide susceptibility influenced by the human engineering activities land still existed.
-During that period, a total of 195 units were transformed from other types of LUCC to the human engineering activities land, of which the landslide susceptibility of 161 units increased.
-Among the total 59 units with an obvious increase of LS, the LUC of 46 units were transformed into the human engineering activities land, accounting for 78.0 % of the total units.
-Therefore, the transformation to this type of LUCC played an important role in the increase of the landslide susceptibility in the region.
+This is mainly because of the increase in human engineering activities being smaller and because of the limited impact of forest land, grassland and arable land on the slope stability.
+Despite this, the change in landslide susceptibility influenced by human engineering activity land still existed.
+During that period, a total of 195 units were transformed from other types of LUCC to human engineering activity land, of which the landslide susceptibility of 161 units increased.
+Among the total 59 units with an obvious increase in LS, the LUCs of 46 units were transformed into human engineering activity land, accounting for 78.0% of the total units.
+Therefore, the transformation to this type of LUCC played an important role in the increase in the landslide susceptibility in the region.